Can I change the font of my email text?

 This is the case on most websites.
 When you visit a web page with a custom font imported, your computer is able to display that font by referencing it from the web server on which the font itself is hosted, whether or not you also have that font installed on your own device.

 This allows for a consistent experience for your site visitors, and works great for websites!

-This also works for our own form & landing page templates, since their content is ultimately displayed on web pages too.
-That is why you'll see more font options available for your forms & landing pages than you will for your emails.
+This also works for our own form and landing page templates, since their content is ultimately displayed on web pages too.
+That is why you'll see more font options available for your forms and landing pages than you will for your emails.

 The issue with email

 Unfortunately, there isn't a way to import custom fonts into emails the same way that you can do so elsewhere on the web.
 As a result, most email providers don't support custom fonts — and, of course, the email provider your recipients use is another factor out of your control as sender.